Mass Rapid Transit (Singapore): Depots

-SMRT Corporation has six train depots: Bishan Depot is the central maintenance depot for the North–South Line with train overhaul facilities, while Changi Depot and Ulu Pandan Depot inspect and house trains overnight.
-The newer Tuas Depot, opened in 2017, provides the East–West Line with its own maintenance facility, while Mandai Depot services trains for the Thomson–East Coast Line.
+SMRT Corporation has six train depots: Bishan Depot is the central maintenance depot for the North–South Line with train overhaul facilities, while Ulu Pandan Depot inspect and house trains overnight.
+Tuas Depot provides the East–West Line with its own maintenance facility, while Mandai Depot services trains for the Thomson–East Coast Line.
 The underground Kim Chuan Depot houses trains for the Circle and Downtown Lines, now jointly managed by the two MRT operators.
+The newest depot, the East Coast Integrated Depot (ECID), currently serves the East–West Line and replaced the nearby Changi Depot.
+It will also serve the Thomson–East Coast Line in the near future.

 SBS Transit has three depots: Sengkang Depot houses trains for the North East Line, the Sengkang LRT line, and the Punggol LRT line.
 Tai Seng Facility Building, connected to and located east of Kim Chuan Depot, is currently used for the Downtown Line.
 While major operations were shifted to the main Gali Batu Depot in 2015, the Tai Seng Facility Building resumed stabling operations with the extension of the Downtown Line in 2017.
 It currently operates independently from Kim Chuan Depot.
 Gali Batu Depot is the first MRT depot in Singapore to achieve the certification of Building and Construction Authority (BCA) Green Mark Gold.

-In August 2014, plans for the East Coast Integrated Depot, the world's first four-in-one train and bus depot were announced.
-It will be built at Tanah Merah beside the original Changi Depot site to serve the East–West, Downtown, and Thomson–East Coast lines.
-The new 36 ha depot can house about 220 trains and 550 buses and integrating the depot for both buses and trains will help save close to 66.12 acre, or 60 football fields of land.
+The ECID will soon also serve the Downtown Line.

 The Tengah Depot for the Jurong Region Line will be situated at the western perimeter of Tengah, and an additional depot facility will be added near Peng Kang Hill station to support the operations of the JRL.
 Rolling stock for the Jurong Region Line will be stabled at both facilities.
 Tengah Depot will house the JRL Operations Control Centre and have a bus depot integrated with it to optimise land use.

 The Changi East Depot will serve the future Cross Island Line, and the depot is to be placed at the eastern end of the line.

 A Singapore Rail Test Centre (formerly known as Integrated Train Testing Centre) with several test tracks for different situations and workshops for maintenance and refurbishment is also to be built at Tuas by 2022, with the main function being to test trains and integrated systems robustly before they are deployed on operational lines.